marlonrichert/zsh-autocomplete/README.md

 ## Installation

-There's two ways to install `zsh-autocomplete`:
+There are two ways to install `zsh-autocomplete`:

 ### As a Plugin
 Please refer to your plugin manager's documentation for instructions.